-Finishing allowance in the working plane.
+Finishing allowance in the machining plane which remains after roughing.
 This value has an incremental effect.

 Angle by which the entire slot is rotated.
 The center of rotation is the position at which the tool is located when the cycle is called.
-The value has an absolute effect.
+This value has an absolute effect.